How to search on Twitter/X for images and videos?

-A few clicks or an optional dashboard search, can quickly retrieve any photo, GIF or video.
+A few clicks or a tool for Twitter can quickly retrieve any photo, GIF or video.

 Visual tweets (photos, GIFs, videos) get more clicks and shares than plain text, driving conversations and traffic.

-3. The platform’s media shortcuts are easy to overlook.
+The platform’s media shortcuts are easy to overlook

-Twitter offers Photos, Videos and filters for date and engagement, which are often overlooked.
-Learning where these tools live (or using a simple dashboard that places them on one screen) turns “endless scrolling” into a two-click routine.
+Twitter offers Photos, Videos, and filters for date and engagement, which are often overlooked.
+Learning where these tools live (or using a simple search tool for Twitter that places them on one screen) turns “endless scrolling” into a two-click routine.

 The easiest trick is also the most overlooked: the row of tabs right under the search bar.